-The Planning Division of the Building & Planning Department is responsible for long-range & policy planning, current development review, and related environmental assessments as required under the California Environmental Quality Act (CEQA)
+The Planning Division is responsible for long-range & policy planning, current development review, and related historic and environmental assessments as required under the California Environmental Quality Act (CEQA)

 Long Range & Policy Planning

-Long range and policy Planning, also known as "advance" planning is related to the long-term vision of the community.
-Maintenance of the Town's visioning and implementing documents are key parts of the Division's work in this area.
+Long range and Policy Planning, related to the long-term vision of the community.
+Maintaining the Town's vision and implementing documents are key parts of the Division's work in this area.
 These include:

 - General Plan: The Town's primary visioning document, the General Plan (GP) is the blueprint for the Town's future.
 It outlines the polies, goals and objectives of the Town.
 It is developed in partnership with the community, and while not required, is typically updated approximately every 15 years.

-- Housing Element: The Housing Element (HE) is a chapter of the General Plan; however in recent years the State has pushed to make it more of a stand-alone document.
+- Housing Element: The Housing Element is a chapter of the General Plan but the most comprehensive of elements and the most impactful to the Town.
 The State mandates that it be updated every eight years.